diffblue/gitlab/doc/development/new_fe_guide/modules/widget_extensions.md

 1. Modify each newly generated file to match the existing files for the merge request widget extension telemetry.
    - Find existing examples by doing a glob search, like: `metrics/**/*_i_code_review_merge_request_widget_*`
    - Roughly speaking, each file should have these values:
      1. `description` = A plain English description of this value.
-Please see existing widget extension telemetry files for examples.
+Review existing widget extension telemetry files for examples.
      1. `product_section` = `dev`
      1. `product_stage` = `create`
      1. `product_group` = `code_review`